indrekots/indrekots.github.io/_posts/articles/2020-03-31-3-ways-of-devops.md

 If you've written any code in an IDE or text editor that points out issues as you type them, then you know what I'm talking about.
 Ah, the *red squiggly line*.
 This type of real-time feedback allows us to fix issues when it is cheap and easy to do so.
-Additionally, we get to learn from our failures quickly.
+Additionally, we get to learn from our mistakes immediately.

 > "It is impossible for a developer to learn anything when someone yells at them for something they broke six months ago - that is why we need to provide feedback to everyone as quickly as possible, in minutes, not months." - Gary Gruver

 Unfortunately, we don't have a *red squiggly line* in our editors for future production issues.
 Nor do we have them for features customers don't like.
-The next best thing is to reduce the time between when the issue is introduced and when it is detected as much as possible.
+The next best thing is to reduce the time between when an issue is introduced and when it is detected.

 In environments, where quality is [*somebody else's problem*](https://en.wikipedia.org/wiki/Somebody_else%27s_problem), we involuntarily delay feedback.
 For instance, if QA is in charge for the correctness of the work produced by developers or operations is solely responsible for the software in production, quality is moved further from the source.
 Feedback is received by handing over work to the next work center in the value stream.
-As was discussed before, handovers potentially create delays.
+As was discussed earlier, handovers can create delays.
 Work can pile up because, say, QA is busy testing something else or operations doesn't have time to provision a testing environment.
 Feedback is delayed.

-As we saw when discussing *the principles of flow*, if we don't get immediate feedback, there's a risk of passing on defects to downstream work centers.
+If we don't get immediate feedback, there's a risk of passing on defects to downstream work centers.
 This creates disruptions in the flow of work.
 Not only are issues more difficult to fix, we also increase *work-in-progress* and batch size.
 While developers are waiting for work to be tested, most likely new work is being introduced.